- Environmental Science & Sustainability

 This is a screening major.
 Transfer students must fulfill the lower-division requirements for the major by completing equivalent courses at another recognized institution before transferring to UC Santa Cruz.
-Only one must be completed at UCSC and cannot be transferred: Statistics 7/L. Similarly, since there are only a few transferrable equivalents for ENVS 80F: Intro to Agroecology and Sustainable Food Systems, students can also take this course at UCSC.
 Please find more information on the specific courses needed at the Environmental Studies Transfer Student Advising website.
 Major requirements, including the upper-division program, can be found at this link.

 Internships and Career Opportunities

 - Agricultural Sciences Teachers, Postsecondary

 - Conservation Scientists